What Patients Need to Know...

 Please do NOT bring any valuables, jewellery or large sums of money.
 We are not responsible for lost or stolen articles.

 You may have Additional Health Insurance to cover the cost of a Private or Semi-Private room.
 You will be required to present your coverage card to staff for proof of coverage.
 The hospital will submit claims to your insurance company on your behalf.
 Please let staff know if you have extra insurance coverage if you are admitted.

 Room Rates: Private: $250.00 or Semi-Private: $235.00.

 Cafeteria & Vending Machines

 Cafeterias are located on ground floor at LMH and the basement at WDH.
 Vending Machines are available 24 hours/day.
-Change Machines are located at the Main Entrance at LMH and in the Cafeteria at WDH.
+Change Machines are located at the Main Registration at LMH and in the Cafeteria at WDH.
 ATMs are not available on site.

 Wingham Hours: Monday to Friday: 11:45 am – 1:15 pm

 The following Outpatient populations will be allowed 1 essential caregiver:

 - Pediatric patients

 Use the parking lots located across from the Main Entrance at LMH or Emergency Entrance at WHD.